saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 vrf cust-2 address-family ipv6 unicast export route-target 2:2
 </pre>

+Instead of specifying a route-target like this, it would have also been possible to configure a route-policy.
+This is something worth considering if you are creating a more complex VPN topology, a hub-and-spoke VPN for instance.
+In this case though, we are keeping it simple.
 After having created the VRF, we configure the interface and assign it to the VRF:

 <pre style="font-size:12px">
 interface GigabitEthernet0/0/0/2.2004 description c2-1